lemosjose/lemosjose.github.io/content/_index.md

 - About me
   - Software developer interested in functional programming with Elixir/Clojure
-  - Currently working with Freelance and casual jobs involving VueJS, DRF and FastAPI
+  - FullStack Freelancer with React/TypeScript (Fastify) and Python/FastApi
-  - PlayFully interacting with DevOps
+  - Keen on IaC, Terraform, Nix and DevOps in general
   - Exploring Nix and it's possibilities

   - [Github](https://github.com/lemosjose)